pupil-labs/realtime-python-api/docs/guides/under-the-hood.rst

 Service discovery in the local network
 ======================================

-To avoid having to manually copy the IP address from the Pupil Invisible Companion user interface, the application announces its REST API endpoint via `multicast DNS service discovery <https://en.wikipedia.org/wiki/Zero-configuration_networking#DNS-SD_with_multicast>`_.
+To avoid having to manually copy the IP address from the Neon / Pupil Invisible Companion user interface, the application announces its REST API endpoint via `multicast DNS service discovery <https://en.wikipedia.org/wiki/Zero-configuration_networking#DNS-SD_with_multicast>`_.
 Specifically, it announces a service of type ``_http._tcp.local.`` and uses the folloing